 - Resistance training improves cardiovascular function.

-- Obesity is more a function of body composition than purely of weight.
-In other words, being skinny-fat still leaves you at risk for diabetes, heart disease, and so-on.
+- Metabolic syndrome is more a function of body composition than purely of weight.
+In other words, being skinny-fat still leaves you at risk for diabetes, heart disease, and so-on despite not being obese by weight.
 Strength training improves insulin resistance and reconfigures your body-composition.

 For those who have an anti-authoritarian bent, strength training goes against our lazy, soft, and self-indulgent culture.
 Now, strength training would be good even if this weren’t so, but being counter-cultural is appealing to many.
 If that encourages you to get your butt into the gym, then go.

-- Millennial men have weak grip strength, which is associated with more depression and distributive economics.
+- Millennial men have weak grip strength, which is associated with more depression and support for distributive economic policies that are internally inconsistent at best and are insanely murderous at worst.

 - Resistance training is good for your mind